zboucek/flightmare/docs/source/documentation.rst

 ----------------------

 | [Todo] Create a sensor — Develop a new sensor to be used in Flightmare.
-| [Todo] Make a release — For developers who want to publish a release.
+| :ref:`Make a release <make-release>` — For developers who want to publish a release.
-| [Todo] Generate detailed colliders — Create detailed colliders for meshes.
+| :ref:`Generate detailed colliders <detailed-colliders>` — Create detailed colliders for meshes.
-| [Todo] Add new objects — Import additional props into Flightmare.
+| :ref:`Add new objects <add-new-objects>` — Import additional props into Flightmare.

 C++ References
 --------------